Tokyo Bucket List 2021: 30 Top Things to Do

 ▶ !!
 Discount!!
 Book Go-Kart in Roppongi, Tokyo!

-10. Eat Ramen at Shinjuku
+15. Eat Tokyo’s Best Ramen at Shinjuku

-Ramen is one of most popular Japanese dishes among foreigners along with Sushi and Tempura, and it is indeed most beloved food among Japanese nations.
-Tokyo has thousands of Ramen restaurants, but most notably Shinjuku area owns most with over 300 and the area is often called the most competitive Ramen district in Tokyo.
-So if you are a Ramen lover and hunting for best Ramen dishes, simply visiting Shinjuku would be the best option.
+Ramen is one of most popular Japanese dishes among foreigners along with Sushi and Wagyu Beef, and it is indeed most beloved food among Japanese nations.
+There are thousands of Ramen restaurants in Tokyo, and Shinjuku area is particularly famous for having the biggest number of them (over 300), and it’s often called the most competitive Ramen district in the city.
+So if you are a Ramen lover and hunting for the best Ramen in Tokyo, simply visiting Shinjuku would be the best option.

-11. Free City View at Tokyo Metropolitan Government Building
+16. Free City View at Tokyo Metropolitan Government Building

 Moreover, the building is located in a short distance from the west gate of Shinjuku Station and the surrounding area is well known for skyscrapers.
 It’s a great spot to hang around at night along with your visit to Izakaya Alleys or Robot Restaurants which are also located in Shinjuku area.